juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_alluxio.md

 ### Zero-effort operation

 Alluxio's architecture can be divided into 3 components: master, worker and client.
 A typical cluster consists of a single leading master, standby masters, a job master, standby job masters, workers, and job workers.
-You need to maintain these masters and workers by yourself.
+You need to maintain all these masters and workers by yourself.

 JuiceFS uses Redis or [others](../../guide/how_to_setup_metadata_engine.md) as the metadata engine.
-You could easily use service managed by public cloud provider as the JuiceFS's metadata engine.
-There isn't any operation needed.
+You could easily use the service managed by public cloud provider as JuiceFS's metadata engine without the need for operation.